nanlabs/xncarousel/README.md

 ### Pagination

-The carousel includes a pagination modules that enables this feature.
+The carousel includes a pagination module that enables this feature.

 <a name="pagination_indicators"></a>
 #### Indicators